 Patrol elements have been available since the inception of the Mesa County Sheriff’s Office in 1887.
 In 2017 MCSO Patrol responded to over 43,500 calls for service.
 Patrol works across three assigned patrol districts in the Grand Junction Metro area: East (Clifton/ Fruitvale); South (Orchard Mesa); and West (Redlands/Northwest).
 Other areas of the county are covered by our Rural Area Deputies.

-Recently, Patrol implemented an intelligence based policing model which divided patrol areas into 36 areas of increased focus.
+Recently, Patrol implemented an intelligence-based policing model that divided patrol areas into 36 areas of increased focus.
 These areas were selected based on both historical and current data patterns.
 Deputies assigned to these areas are expected to develop relationships with the public within these areas to address and monitor crime trends.
 Early results have shown great promise for crime reduction across the county.

-Because Mesa County is a large area, patrol deputies may also be seen working out of the substation at the north end of Long Family Park.
-This is a place for deputies to write reports, make phone calls and hold meetings.
+Because Mesa County is a large area, patrol deputies may also be seen working out of the substation in the Peach Tree Shopping Center.
+This is a place for deputies to write reports, make phone calls, and hold meetings.
 It is not open to the public.

 For public services, visit our main office located at 215 Rice St, Grand Junction, CO 81501.
 We are open Monday-Friday 8:00 a.m. - 4:00 p.m. excluding holidays.